 Awareness on how to prevent and detect frauds is the basis of fraud management.
 Banks need to adopt various measures to create awareness amongst staff and customers.
-Some of the recommended measures are detailed in subsequent paragraphs in the document.

 (ii) Fraud detection

 a) Detection of fraud

 Despite strong prevention controls aimed at fraud deterrence, fraudsters do manage to perpetrate frauds.
 In such cases, the earlier the fraud is detected, the better the chance of recovery of the losses and bringing the culprits to book.
 System triggers that throw up exceptional transactions, opening up channels that take note of customer/employee alerts/disputes, seeding/mystery shopping exercises and encouraging employees/customers/ well- wishers to report suspicious transactions/behaviours are some of the techniques that are used for detection of frauds.
 The exceptional/suspicious transactions/activities reported through these mechanisms should be investigated in detail.